How To Stop Foreclosure in Georgia: 7 Proven Strategies

 • Converting an adjustable-rate mortgage to a fixed-rate mortgage

-Contact your lender to discuss modification possibilities.
-They might be willing to work with you, especially if you can demonstrate financial hardship.
+Contact your lender to discuss possible modifications, especially if you’re experiencing financial hardship.

 Reinstatement

-Reinstatement involves paying the full amount you owe, including missed payments, fees, and penalties.
+Reinstatement involves paying the full past-due amount, including missed payments, fees, and penalties.
 This option:

 • Brings your loan current

-• Allows you to keep your home and original loan terms
+• Allows you to retain your home under the original loan terms

 Forbearance